Sinister (2012) - Fair or Foul Review

 Fair: Atmosphere

 Sinister, despite all its clichés and lazy writing, still has an ominous and unsettling atmosphere that is an overall strength.
 It falters in places where jump scares are attempted and fail.
 It also loses it in places where a segment could have been creepier but just drags on instead.
-Yet, when it comes back to the 8mm films, dread that the tone and music places on the situation, and the imagery used, it ends up a strength.
+Yet, when it comes back to the 8mm films, the dread that the tone and music place on the situation, and the imagery used, ends up being a strength.

 10-24-2015-10-08-36-PM-1038x576.png